 HIPAA Alert: What Is an Insider Threat?

-If you have any knowledge of unauthorized access to MHS privacy/security information, please report it immediately to your MHS Privacy Officer.
+If you have any knowledge of unauthorized access to privacy/security information of MHS, please report it immediately to the MHS privacy officer.

 If you have any questions about how Methodist handles HIPAA security, please contact HIPAA Privacy Officer Zorana Vojnovic at 354-6863 or email@example.com.